US attorney general says no evidence of decisive election fraud - RFI

 Barr's comments were reported about the same time he arrived Tuesday at the White House for unspecified meetings.

-Around the time of the election, media reports said Trump was unhappy with the Justice Department Chief for not making efforts to support his reelection, and that Barr could be fired.
+Recent news reports have said that Trump is unhappy with Barr for not making efforts to support the president's reelection.

+But, likely pleasing Trump, on Tuesday he revealed that he had named an independent special prosecutor to investigate the Justice Department and FBI investigators who probed links between Trump's campaign and Russia in the 2016 election.

+Trump has claimed that those investigators, including former special counsel Robert Mueller, were part of a corrupt, political "witch hunt" by the "deep state" to undermine his administration.

 © 2020 AFP